mjkaufer/JSML/readme.md

 ## Use

-To compile a JSML (a `.jsml` file) into an HTML file, run `node main.js [filename]`.
+To compile a JSML (a `.json` file) into an HTML file, run `node main.js [filename]`.
 Eventually, this will be npm'd, and there'll be a command we can run instead but, until now, we'll just do things the normal way.

 ## Examples & Syntax